Time arrow without past hypothesis: a toy model explanation: Introduction

 Our toy model is set in $1+1$ spacetime.
-It consists in circular graphs upon which particles move and interact when they are closeby.
-Moreover, local some patterns are interchanged, triggering shrinking or expansion of the circle.
-It is inspired by the Hasslacher-Meyer model, for which there is numerical evidence of a $U$-shaped size curve, but no proof---this seems inherently hard to prove in fact.
-There is no mention of the arrow of time nor entropy in their paper \cite{MeyerLGA}; moreover the sense in which it is reversible and causal is left informal and seems incompatible with quantum mechanics \cite{amelia_quantum_graphs}.
-Instead, our toy model enjoys rigorous proofs of $U$-shaped size and entropy curves, as well as rigorous notions of reversibility \cite{DurbecIMRCGD} and causality (i.e. making sure that information propagates at a bounded speed with respect to graph distance), readily allowing for a quantum extension \cite{amelia_quantum_cgd}.
-These results are provided in Sec. \ref{sec:main}.
+It consists in circular graphs upon which particles (Fig. \ref{circular_graph}) move and interact when they are closeby (Fig. \ref{fig:rulestoymodel}).
+During those interactions, some patterns are interchanged locally, triggering shrinking or expansion of the circle.
+It is cast in the framework of reversible causal graph dynamics \cite{ArrighiRCGD,ArrighiCreation} and is inspired by the Hasslacher-Meyer model \cite{MeyerLGA}, for which there is numerical evidence of a $U$-shaped size curve, but no proof---this seems inherently hard to prove in fact \cite{RabinMeyer}.
+There is no mention of the arrow of time nor entropy in their paper; moreover the sense in which it is reversible and causal is left informal and seems incompatible with quantum mechanics \cite{amelia_quantum_graphs}.
+Instead, our toy model enjoys rigorous proofs of $U$-shaped size and entropy curves, as well as rigorous notions of reversibility \cite{DurbecIMRCGD} and causality (i.e. making sure that information propagates at a bounded speed with respect to graph distance), readily allowing for a quantum extension \cite{ArrighiCreation}.
+These results are provided in Sec.~\ref{sec:main}.

+As far as we know, there are no other closely related models besides the above-mentioned ones.
+This may be because 1/ The fact that a time-reversible model always grows is somewhat counter-intuitive, 2/ Let alone proving it---as shown by the efforts of \cite{RabinMeyer}.
+3/ Interdisciplinary work is not so common on this topic.
+In particular, the theoretical Computer Science analysis that we deploy is a new player.
+We hope it may bring simplicity, clarity and rigour to a long-standing issue---as did many toy models in Physics.
+Moreover, we believe that computational nature of such a model is advantageous per se, as it allows for the numerical exploration of more complex variants, featuring more Physics.

-Much Physics is not only time-reversible but also time-symmetric, i.e. invariant under the change of variable $t=-t'$, thereby making no distinction at all between the past and future time directions.
-We provide numerical evidence that there is a time-symmetrized extension or our model that has $U$-shaped size curve and entropy curves in Sec. \ref{sec:time-symmetry}.
+Indeed, much Physics is not only time-reversible but also time-symmetric, i.e. invariant under the change of variable $t=-t'$, thereby making no distinction at all between the past and future time directions.
+We provide numerical evidence that there is a time-symmetrized extension or our model that has $U$-shaped size curve and entropy curves in Sec.~\ref{sec:time-symmetry}.

 The toy model features quadratic expansion, whereas the very early universe is believed to have experienced a short exponential expansion phase referred to as `inflation'.
-We provide numerical evidence that a slight variant of the toy model features an exponential $U$-shaped size curve in Sec. \ref{sec:exponential}.
+We provide numerical evidence that a slight variant of the toy model features an exponential $U$-shaped size curve in Sec.~\ref{sec:exponential}.